Lemon & Herb Brine for Poultry

 • Combine water salt, sugar, spices, lemon juice, herbs in a large bowl.
 Stir well.
 Add your poultry pieces to the liquid.
 Top the brining liquid with fresh, seeded lemon slices, if you choose.

-• Cover bowl and refrigerate for at least 3 hours.
-Rotate and flip the meat in the liquid, at least once, while it is in the brine solution (I do this at the 1.5 hours mark).
+• Cover bowl and refrigerate for up 3 hours, but no less than 2.
+Rotate and flip the meat in the liquid, at least once during the brine time (I do this at the half time mark).
 If cooking fish, see notes for brine time

-• Remove chicken from lemon and herb brine and prepare as preferred.
+• Remove chicken from lemon and herb brine using tongs, allowing meat to drain off for a few moments back into the bowl.
+Prepare meat as preferred.
 Enjoy!

 Notes